codeafix/orgnetsim/srvr/README.md

 Returns the created first step that contains the generated network and the initial color results for the generated network.

+### `PUT /api/simulation/{sim_id}/links`
+Parses a list of relationships from a byte array and adds them to the network on the latest step of the simulation.
+This modifies the network in the latest step.
+Unlike `parse` and `generate` this will not fail if steps exist, this will fail if at least one step with a valid network does not already exist.
+Note also this can only be used to add new edges to the network.
+If any of the parsed links reference an agent that doesn't already exist on the network, this will fail.

 ### `POST /api/simulation/{sim_id}/run`
 Runs the simulation for a specified number of steps, each step runs a specified number of iterations.